-How to optimize your procurement strategy and deliver value beyond cost-savings with group purchasing.
+How to optimize your procurement strategy and deliver value beyond cost savings with the power of group purchasing.

-Una is on a mission to empower procurement leaders (affectionately referred to as Sourcing Heroes!) to save money, time, and effort.
+Una is on a mission to empower procurement leaders like yourself to save more money, time, and effort.
 We do this by giving you the tools and resources you need to elevate your existing procurement strategies with the power of group purchasing.

-As a group purchasing organization (GPO), Una partners with the best suppliers to provide businesses access to unbeatable savings on essential products and services, all in the name of forging new relationships on a path for procurement success.
+As a group purchasing organization (GPO), Una partners with the best suppliers to provide businesses access to unbeatable savings on essential products and services, all in the name of forging new relationships and embarking on a path to procurement success.

 The Complete Guide to Group Purchasing is a tool designed to explain group purchasing, simplify the procurement process and empower you, the Sourcing Hero, to form an overall procurement strategy that meets and exceeds your business goals.

 Together, we can do more.